LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Test the Installed Environment

 ### 1. Test the AWS Environment
-To confirm that we are properly connected to the AWS environment, we run a simple command that prints out the region table.
-This helps us verify that our AWS CLI configuration is correct and functional:
+To verify that our AWS CLI is configured correctly and connected to the AWS environment, we run the following command to list the available regions in our AWS account:

 ```bash
 aws ec2 describe-regions --output table
 ```

+- **`aws ec2 describe-regions`**: This command queries the AWS EC2 service to list all available regions where AWS services are provided.
+- **`--output table`**: Formats the output in a readable table structure, making it easier to view and interpret the region data.

-This command queries the available regions in our AWS account and displays the information in a structured table format.
+This command allows us to verify that we are connected to AWS, and the output should display a list of regions in a structured table.

 ![AWS Region Table](http://127.0.0.1/assets/lab1-11.png)

 ### 2. Test the Python Environment
-After confirming the AWS CLI is working, we now test the Python environment using `boto3`, the AWS SDK for Python.
-Our goal is to achieve a similar output to the previous test, but this time within the Python environment:
+After confirming that the AWS CLI is working correctly, we now test the Python environment using **`boto3`**, the AWS SDK for Python.
+This allows us to interact with AWS services programmatically through Python.

+The following Python code connects to the AWS EC2 service and retrieves the available regions, similar to the CLI test but now within the Python environment:

 ```python
 python3
 >>> import boto3